kube-ci/engine/docs/setup/developer-guide/overview.md

 ## Development Guide
-This document is intended to be the canonical source of truth for things like supported toolchain versions for building Kubeci-engine.
+This document is intended to be the canonical source of truth for things like supported toolchain versions for building KubeCI engine.
 If you find a requirement that this doc does not capture, please submit an issue on github.

 This document is intended to be relative to the branch in which it is found.
-It is guaranteed that requirements will change over time for the development branch, but release branches of Kubeci-engine should not change.
+It is guaranteed that requirements will change over time for the development branch, but release branches of KubeCI engine should not change.

-### Build Kubeci-engine
+### Build KubeCI engine
-Some of the Kubeci-engine development helper scripts rely on a fairly up-to-date GNU tools environment, so most recent Linux distros should work just fine out-of-the-box.
+Some of the KubeCI engine development helper scripts rely on a fairly up-to-date GNU tools environment, so most recent Linux distros should work just fine out-of-the-box.

 #### Setup GO
-Kubeci-engine is written in Google's GO programming language.
-Currently, Kubeci-engine is developed and tested on **go 1.10**.
+KubeCI engine is written in Google's GO programming language.
+Currently, KubeCI engine is developed and tested on **go 1.10**.
 If you haven't set up a GO development environment, please follow [these instructions](https://golang.org/doc/code.html) to install GO.

 #### Download Source